-Trained in Bergamo, Italy, by some of the region's most noted chefs, Marc Vetri brings a bold, contemporary sensibility to classic Italian cooking.
-Within two years of opening his eponymous Philadelphia restaurant, Marc was named one of Food & Wine's Ten Best New Chefs and received the Philadelphia Inquirer's highest restaurant rating.
-In 2005, Marc won the James Beard Award for "Best Chef Mid-Atlantic."
+A Philadelphia native, Marc initially pursued a career in music as a guitarist before realizing his true passion came from cooking.
+Spending his formative professional kitchen life in Bergamo, Italy, working alongside some of the region's most noted chefs, Marc has become known the world over for bringing a bold, contemporary sensibility to classic Italian cooking.
+In 1998, he and business partner, Jeff Benjamin, opened the eponymous, fine-dining restaurant, Vetri, to universal acclaim.
+Vetri’s outstanding pastas, innovative flavor combinations and artful presentations captured imaginations and propelled Marc to the culinary forefront.
+Within two years of the restaurant’s debut, he was named one of Food & Wine's “Best New Chefs” and received the Philadelphia Inquirer's highest restaurant rating.
+In 2005, he was given the James Beard Award for "Best Chef Mid-Atlantic."